-- Violating a canon of the ethical or professional code of the profession for which a student is preparing. - Using unethical or improper means of acquiring, analyzing, or reporting data in a senior thesis project, a master's or doctoral research project, grant-funded research, or research submitted for publication. - Misuse of grant or institutional funds. - Violating professional ethics in performing one's duties as a Teaching Assistant or Graduate Assistant.
+- Violating a canon of the ethical code of the profession for which a student is preparing. - Using unethical or improper means of acquiring, analyzing, or reporting data in a course research project, a senior thesis project, a master's or doctoral research project, grant-funded research, or research submitted for publication. - Misuse of grant or institutional funds. - Violating professional ethics in performing one's duties as a Teaching Assistant or Graduate Assistant.

-Violations Involving Potentially Criminal Activity: Violations in this category include theft, fraud, forgery, or distribution of ill-gotten materials committed as part of an act of academic dishonesty.
+Violations Involving Potentially Criminal Activity: Violations in this category include theft, fraud, forgery, or distribution of illicitly obtained materials committed as part of an act of academic dishonesty.
 Some examples are:

-- Unauthorized acquisition of an examination from a faculty member or electronic files. - Selling, buying, or distributing a stolen examination. - Forging a change-of-grade form. - Falsifying a University transcript.
+- Unauthorized acquisition of an examination from a faculty member or electronic files. - Selling, buying, or distributing an examination. - Forging a change-of-grade form. - Falsifying a University transcript.